nikaza/quaternion/README.md

 -- How to use

-Link the library quaternion.a to your project.
-Quaternions work through operator overloading, so the interface should be intuitive.
-An example executable is included under src/algorithms to demonstrate how to use the library.
+The quaternion library can be built as either a shared or a static library.
+By default it is built as a shared library (configurable in the top level CMakeLists.txt).
+Link the library quaternion.a or quaternion.so to your project.
+Quaternions work through commutative operator overloading, so the interface should be intuitive.
+A very elementary example executable is included under src/algorithms to demonstrate how to use the library.

 -- TODO
 * Implement all permutations of arithmetic operations